 Which Customers?

 Whether your customers are professional athletes actively competing or use sunglasses for driving, you need to take into account the varying conditions that can affect their performance and sight.
 To do this, you need to know everything about Polarized lenses to be as informative and valuable to your clients as possible.
 Consider the lighting conditions: Mountain bikers and trail runners are likely in and out of trees on a partly cloudy day.
-Professional fisherman not only wear glasses for protection, but the correct polarized lens selection affords the fisherman visibility into the water to spot potential catches, but what about on a cloudy day?
+Professional fishermen not only wear glasses for protection, but the correct polarized lens selection affords the fisherman visibility into the water to spot potential catches, but what about on a cloudy day?

 How do these conditions affect their visibility, and which lenses will be the best for their particular scenario?